casenjo/home-infra/README.md

 - UniFi Controller: Management of Ubiquiti gear
 - Tandoor Recipes: Host your family's recipe book
 - Wireguard: Private VPN setup
+- Plex Media Server: Stream all your media while connected to your VPN

 ## Setup
 - Make a copy of `env-example` and save it as `.env`